Isode’s HF Vision, Road Map & Products

 - Fixed Access Routing Entry Points (FAREP).
 These are systems, possibly co-located with HFAPs, that fixed systems route to.
 Systems external to the FAREP can send traffic for an MU to the FAREP, without needing to know the location of the MU.

 Messages and XMPP traffic can be sent to a FAREP, and it will be correctly routed to the right MU.
 An Icon-Topo operator can assign an MU to a new HFAP.
 Icon-Topo will change application routing configuration of FAREP, HFAPs and MU to reflect this change.
 This allows operators to assign MUs to FAREPs and managed underlying ALE and HF systems.
+The Icon-Topo UI to configure this is shown below with a map based UI.

 Configuration of MUs/HFAPs/FAREPs is stored in a replicated LDAP/X.500 directory.
 Servers on shore use multi-master replication, so updates can be applied at any node.
 Incremental directory replication (Isode Sodium Sync product) with transfer by messaging over HF keeps the MU directory synchronized.
 This is shown below.

 A key problem that Icon-Topo needs to address is that all routing changes need to happen at once, but propagation of directory updates over HF may take some time.
 Icon-Topo handles this by providing a scheduling layer over the directory, so that the changes are always made in context of the time they are to be applied.
 So, an operator may schedule a series of MU movements at times in the future.
 This information gets replicated ahead of the time that the changes need to be applied.
+Further details are provided in the Icon Topo Whitepaper.

 Icon-5066 is Isode’s STANAG 5066 server.
 It sits above ALE Units and Modems, which are provided by Isode partners; A central Icon-5066 approach is to be ALE Unit and Modem independent, so that any devices can be supported with appropriate drivers.
 Applications and management above Icon-5066 are provided by Isode, as shown in the diagram below.